LPD-EPFL/byzfl/byzfl/aggregators/README.md

 ## Usage

-To utilize an aggregator or pre-aggregator, first import the desired class from the `aggregators` module and then apply it to your set of input vectors.
+To utilize an aggregator or pre-aggregator, first import the desired class from the `byzfl` module and then apply it to your set of input vectors.
 Here's an example using the Trimmed Mean aggregator:

 ```python
 from byzfl import TrMean